scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** instant

 Attempt to remove afflictions from a group of creatures.
-Targetting up to 5 creatures, make a spellcasting roll adding 1 Terrible die for each creature added.
+Targeting up to 5 creatures, make a spellcasting roll adding 1 Terrible die for each creature added.
 On success you remove two negative conditions effecting each creature.
 Mass Cleanse can remove Slow, Poison, Hex, Daze, Stun, Blind, and Fear.

 Add a normal die for every level above 5th.